MacSourcePorts/MSPNotes/yquake2.md

 ### Why is Mac Source Ports doing a build of this port?
 The port did not offer Mac builds at all.

+### Versioning/Release strategy:
+Tags only, but version numbers for names.

 ### Build System:
 Make